lebigot/realtime_annotate/README.rst

 What does this program do?
 ==========================

+..
+Benefits and description of the program for users, in one sentence:
+``realtime_annotate.py`` is a light-weight program that *lets users focus* on listening, watching, etc., and *make pre-defined annotations* very efficiently,
+..
+How are the benefits obtained?
-``realtime_annotate.py`` is a light-weight real-time annotation program that helps users focus on what they are listening, watching, etc., This program lets users **enter pre-defined annotations very efficiently**: annotations are entered with a *single keyboard key*, and the program *automatically handles time-related tasks* (time stamping, automatic scrolling of existing annotations).
+This is made possible by having the user enter annotation with a *single keyboard key*, and by letting the program *automatically handle time-related tasks* (time stamping, and automatic scrolling of existing annotations).

 .. image:: doc/annotate.png